On Geometry-Enhanced Parameter-Efficient Fine-Tuning for 3D Scene Segmentation: Experiments

 \paragraph{Data efficiency.} We assess PEFT methods under the scenarios of limited data and annotations in \cref{tbl:scannet_eff}.
 The results demonstrate the exceptional data efficiency of \method, which outperforms both other PEFT methods and the full fine-tuning counterparts.
 Notably, under extreme data scarcity, such as 1\% of the labeled scenes and limited annotations (20 points per scene), \method surpasses both Sonata (full.) and Sonata (ft.), highlighting its superiority in low-data regimes.

-\paragraph{Supervised pre-training.} While self-supervised methods dominate in the language domain, supervised pre-training remains competitive for vision~\cite{sam}.
+\paragraph{Supervised pre-training.} While self-supervised methods dominate the language domain, supervised pre-training remains competitive for vision~\cite{sam}.
 To probe the limits of PEFT under large-scale 3D supervision, we adopt recent advances in 3D supervised pre-training~\cite{ppt}, which achieve leading performance by training on a large collection of curated, labeled scene datasets.
-As shown in \cref{tbl:supervised}, existing PEFT methods can even degrade performance, likely suffering from negative transfer~\cite{nt_survey,nt_avoid}.
+As shown in \cref{tbl:supervised}, existing PEFT methods can even degrade performance, likely suffering from negative transfer~\cite{nt_deep,nt_avoid}.
 In contrast, \method improves upon supervised backbone, further outperforming the larger PTv3~\cite{ptv3} with only 1.6\% additional parameters.

-\paragraph{PEFT with decoder.} A dedicated segmentation decoder (~13\% of the total parameters) is known to lift fully fine-tuned baselines.
-We therefore ask whether PEFT can still add value in the presence of such a task-specific head.

-Table~\ref{tbl:decoder} answers in the affirmative: \method outperforms all competing PEFT variants and even surpasses its own fully fine-tuned counterpart, setting a new state-of-the-art on ScanNet.
+\paragraph{PEFT with decoder.} A dedicated segmentation decoder (13\% of the total parameters) is known to lift fully fine-tuned baselines.
+We therefore ask whether PEFT can still add value in the presence of such a task-specific head. \cref{tbl:decoder} answers in the affirmative: \method outperforms all competing PEFT variants and even surpasses its own fully fine-tuned counterpart, setting a new state-of-the-art on ScanNet.
 The result underscores the merit of jointly modeling local geometry and scene-level context, even when the decoder already provides task-specific capacity.

 \paragraph{Outdoor segmentations.} During the original evaluation of Sonata~\cite{sonata}, it employs separate pre-trained models for indoor and outdoor scenarios, due to the significant domain gaps between indoor and outdoor scenes.
-Here we test a stronger setting: transferring an indoor pre-trained backbone to an outdoor autonomous-driving benchmark.
+Here, we test a stronger setting: transferring an indoor pre-trained backbone to an outdoor autonomous-driving benchmark.
 We replace the input layer with a randomly initialized counterpart to match dimensionality and freeze all remaining weights.

-Table~\ref{tbl:semseg_outdoor} shows that \method narrows the gap to a model trained from scratch on outdoor data, yet a noticeable performance gap persists.
+\cref{tbl:semseg_outdoor} shows that \method narrows the gap to a model trained from scratch on outdoor data, yet a noticeable performance gap persists.
 Closing this gap remains an interesting direction for future work.